FIBA Basketball World Cup: Tournament format

 The Basketball World Cup has existed in several different formats throughout the years, as it has expanded and contracted between 10 and 24 teams.
 The first tournament, in 1950, began with a ten-team double-elimination tournament, followed by a six-team round robin round to determine the champion.
 Between 1954 and 1974, each tournament started with a group stage preliminary round; the top teams in each preliminary round group then moved on to a final round robin group to determine the champion.
 In 1978, FIBA added a gold medal game between the top two finishers in the final group and a bronze medal game between the third and fourth place teams.
 In each year between 1959 and 1982, the host team received a bye into the final group.
 Of the seven host teams in this era, only three won medals, despite the head start.
 As a result, FIBA made the host team compete in the preliminary round starting in 1986.

 In 1986, the tournament briefly expanded to 24 teams.
 Four groups of six teams each competed in the preliminary round group stage.
 The top three teams in each group then competed in the second group stage, followed by a four-team knockout tournament between the top two finishers in each group.
 The championship contracted back down to 16 teams for the 1990 tournament.
-The three tournaments between 1990 and 1998, each had two group stages followed by a four-team knockout tournament to determine the medalists.
+The three tournaments between 1990 and 1998 each had two group stages followed by a four-team knockout tournament to determine the medalists.
 The 2002 tournament expanded the knockout round to eight teams.

 In 2006, FIBA made the decision to expand back to 24 teams and introduced the format that was in place through 2014.
 Under that format, the teams were divided into four preliminary round groups of six teams each.
+The top 4 teams in each group then advanced to the Round of 16 in a single-elimination knockout round.

 In 2019, the final tournament expanded to 32 teams.

 If the teams should be tied at the end of the preliminary round, the ties are broken by the following criteria in order: